 - Any type of hardened knuckles (wooden, metal or composite / plastic)

 - Any type of billy club, blackjack, sap, sandbag, sandclub, sap or slungshot (this is not a typo.
 A "slungshot", also called a "monkey fist", is a weighted ball on a rope).
 Courts have determined that "billy club" includes any type of bat, stick, club or baton if it's intended use is a weapon, even for home defense.
 Wait, that can't be right.
 But it is.
 Keeping a baseball bat under your bed as a weapon for home defense is arguably illegal in California.
 That's right, a loaded shotgun under the bed = legal.
 Baseball bat under the bed = illegal.
 Of course, it would be virtually impossible for police to enforce this absurd law unless the bat were used to commit some sort of crime.
-In the absence of some other criminal activity, courts would likely find that the 2nd Amendment's Right to Bear Arms trumps California's nonsensical rule against club-type weapons in the home for self-defense.
+In the absence of some other criminal activity, I would argue that the 2nd Amendment's Right to Keep & Bear Arms trumps California's nonsensical rule against club-type weapons in the home for self-defense.
 I've never heard of a law-abiding person being prosecuted for possession of a baseball bat in his own home.

 - Switchblades and butterfly knives with blades longer than 2 inches fall within this class -- they may be owned and possessed at home, but not in public or in your car.
 You may not sell them, loan them to a friend, give them away, or transfer them to any other person.